williamsilvaj/LeetcodeExplained/SumAlgorithm/explanation.md

 ## Approach

 To find the sum of all numbers in the array, we can use the built-in `sum()` function in Python.
 It takes an iterable as input and returns the sum of all elements in that iterable.
+O(nlogn)

 ## Algorithm